How does this medication work? What will it do for me?

 Skin reactions: Simeprevir may cause skin rash or itchiness with or without a rash.
 It may also make your skin more sensitive to ultraviolet light from the sun or tanning beds.
 While you are taking simeprevir, avoid unnecessary exposure to sunlight.
 If you notice any unusual skin rash or peeling, contact your doctor.

-Pregnancy: Simeprevir has not been studied for use by pregnant women and it must be taken with peginterferon alfa and ribavirin.
-Ribavirin has been shown to cause serious problems in the developing fetus.
-As a result, simeprevir (plus peginterferon alfa and ribavirin) should not be used by pregnant women or by men whose partners are pregnant.
-Both partners should use a reliable form of birth control while taking this medication and for 6 months afterwards.
+Pregnancy: Simeprevir has not been studied for use by pregnant women and it must be taken with other antiviral medications, some of which have been shown to cause serious harm to the developing baby.
 Tell your doctor immediately if you become pregnant while using this medication.

 Breast-feeding: It is not known if simeprevir passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Breast-feeding should be stopped before starting treatment with simeprevir.